skill-lync-cs/weatherPage/README.md

         return a + b;
     }
     ```
+    Question: Write a function for adding three numbers
     - Function Expression
     ```javascript
     const add = function(a,b) {
         return a + b;
     }
     ```
+    Question: Write a function for adding three numbers
     - Arrow function
     ```javascript
     const add = (a,b) => a + b;
     ```
+    Question: Write a function for adding three numbers with arrow function

     How do you call a function
     ```javascript
     const c = add(4,5);